- Convection Heaters: practical and stylish during the cold season

 Electric convector heaters warm your rooms using the principle of convection, and due to their characteristics can ensure a pleasant, homogeneous temperature with low power consumption and barely any noise emission, unlike traditional fan heaters.
 All our electric convector radiators have a modern and discreet design, and thanks to the different materials and colours they can be easily adapted to different furnishing styles.
 But that's not all.
 Some of our models can be remotely controlled from our Klarstein Smart app, allowing you to manage their operation even when you're not at home, to program their switch on and navigate through their main functions with extreme ease.
 Don’t miss our offers, and get the best convection heater for your needs on Klarstein online shop.

 What is an electric Convector Heater and how does it work?

 Convection heaters are electric heating systems that use electrical resistance to warm the stream cold air entering from their bottom part, expelling it as a flow of hot air through their top grid.
 A convection heater, therefore, leverages the natural movement of the air: in other words, the hot air generated by it decreases its density, and since it is lighter it will tend to rise, while cold air, denser and heavier than hot air, descends downwards and is fed into the convector.

 Some convection heaters are equipped with an internal fan to accelerate the movement of heated air and distribute it more quickly.
 In most cases, a thermostat regulates the production of heat, allowing to set the desired temperature in the room.
 When using an electric convector radiator, it is advisable to install it at floor level on the outside walls and under the windows, as the movement of the heated air counteracts cold air currents and minimises the risk of condensation.

-Main pros and cons of a convection heater
+What are the pros and cons of a Convection Heater?

 In the table below, we briefly compare the main pros and cons of the use of convection heaters.